rikithamanjunath/visualsearch/README.md

    Path : files/notebook/Final Model/MobileNet_Image_Similarity.ipynb

-    To get the final image recommendations, you have to load the MobileNet_Image_Similarity.ipynb and do the following steps Change the "category list" in the code to the predicted category list you got at the end of CNN_Integration.ipynb script.
+    To get the final image recommendations, you have to load the MobileNet_Image_Similarity.ipynb and do the following steps (i)   Change the "category list" in the code to the predicted category list you got at the end of CNN_Integration.ipynb script.
-    Download the semi train dataset from /visual/files/images/Semi_train and Change the path in script.
+    (ii)  Download the semi train dataset from /visual/files/images/Semi_train and Change the path in script.
-    Change the pickled_db_path to the feature_mnet folder you got after downloading the pickle files.
+    (iii) Change the pickled_db_path to the feature_mnet folder you got after downloading the pickle files.
-    Change the path of the query image similar to what you gave in CNN_Integration.ipynb script.
+    (iv)  Change the path of the query image similar to what you gave in CNN_Integration.ipynb script.
 ```
 #### All the model training scripts details are given in the below section: